majodev/aaa-web-workshops/web_engineering_prerequisites.md

 ### VS Code Setup

-* Install the recommended extensions for the project.
+* Install the recommended extensions for the project
+* Switch to use the workspace version of the TypeScript compiler (part of the devDependencies of the project).
+See [Using the workspace version of TypeScript](https://code.visualstudio.com/docs/languages/typescript#_using-the-workspace-version-of-typescript).
 * *(optional)* At aaa we use the following default settings for VS Code (accessed via Code/File —> Settings —> Settings):

 ```json